UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_12.md

 ```

 Here you can see that each of the original cereal dataframe columns have
-subcolumns `max` and `min` and that there a hierarchy of index labels.
+subcolumns `max` and `min` and that there is a hierarchy of index
+labels.

 Notes: Script here